Anxiety Treatment

 A Misunderstood Concept

-Often, when people talk about an “anxiety attack,” they’re talking about a panic attack, which does have a clinical definition.
-You don’t have to have an anxiety disorder to experience a panic attack, but if you have panic attacks regularly, it’s a good idea to seek professional help.
+In many cases, what’s described as an “anxiety attack” is actually a panic attack, which does have a clinical definition.
+You don’t need to have an anxiety disorder to experience one, but if panic attacks happen often, it’s important to seek professional help.

 No Insurance?
 No Problem.